maheshsabnis/fulcrum-react/README.md

     - Modify the index.js that will import BrowserRouter and App component will loaded and executed under the BrowserRouter

 # Recommended Coding Standards while working with React Application
-1. If the Component has any condition that throws exceptions then make sure that the FallBack UI is rendered instead of crashing the Component and hence the complete UI
+1. (Mandatory) If the Component has any condition that throws exceptions then make sure that the FallBack UI is rendered instead of crashing the Component and hence the complete UI
     - This is known as Error Boundary
     - There are tow ways provided as follows to Handle Errors
         1. Create a FallbackUI in 'each child component' that may raise exception which results into an error and crash component and hence the whole DOM tree, and then use 'try...catch' block to execute the logic and when an exception occurs return the FallbackUI in catch block